howard-stearns/ki1r0y.fs-store/README.md

 Results are undefined if an external program modifies json files with corrupt json.

+No protection is given for having too many open files.
+The application should limit parallel requests as needed.

 A _collectionName_ is a string naming a directory in the file system.
 Missing directories will be created as needed.
 A _documentName_ is a _collectionName_ followed by ```path.sep``` and a _documentId_ that must be unique within the collection.
 Both have the same case sensitivity and character requirements as the file system.
 (For portability, case-insenstive a _collectionName_ and _documentName_ is required.)

 ## Document Operations